fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 {% include image src="/assets/img/workshop/practicalmeeg2022/handson_artifacts/figure4.png" width="400" %}

-_Figure; tf_rejectvusial with the summary method applied to the EOG channels_
+_Figure; ft_rejectvisual with the summary method applied to the EOG channels_

 This shows the variance of the EOG channels.
 You can switch to the `std` or standard-deviation metric, which is slightly easier to understand.
 In the lower left you see the maximum over the HEOG and VEOG channel.
 It ranges up to `4e-4` or `4*10^-4` volt, which corresponds to 400 microvolt.